open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 {{% alert title="Caution" color="warning" %}}

-Self-monitoring is a risky practice.
-If an issue arises, the source of the problem is unclear and the telemetry is unreliable.
+When self-monitoring, the Collector collects its own telemetry and sends it to the desired backend for analysis.
+This can be a risky practice.
+If the Collector is unhealthy or performing poorly, its self-monitoring capability could be impacted.
+As a result, the self-monitored telemetry might not reach the backend in time for critical analysis.

 {{% /alert %}}